 The implementation of the National Solid Waste Management Strategy will require a major step up in activity at national level.
 The Solid Waste Management Unit in MET will be created and will be responsible for implementation of the Strategy.
-Assigning the role of implementation to one "unit" or team would ensure accountability for its implementation.
+Assigning the role of implementation to one "unit" or team will ensure accountability for its implementation.

 Other national level institutions will be involved in the implementation of the Strategy, because solid waste management is a function that cuts across many ministries and institutions.
-The Solid Waste Management Unit in MET will serve as a secretariat and be responsible for co-ordinating the National advisory panel that will be formed and will include representatives from the most relevant national institutions and organisations.
+The Solid Waste Management Unit in MET will serve as a secretariat and be responsible for co-ordinating the National advisory panel, which will be formed and will include representatives from the most relevant national institutions and organisations.
+Although the advisory panel will include participation from selected private companies with an interest in solid waste management, it is important that the advisory panel includes senior representatives from the most relevant ministries so that actions will be implemented by those ministries as needed.

 The leadership of MET in the implementation of the Strategy, through the Solid Waste Management Unit, will raise the profile of the need to improve solid waste management.
 The Solid Waste Management Unit in MET will act as a single focal point for regional councils and local authorities on solid waste management, providing support and guidance.
 In addition, the Unit will co-ordinate monitoring and reporting activities, and collate data for overall reporting at national level, on solid waste management.
+The SWM Unit will also act as a focal point on behalf of MET related to international obligations on solid waste (e.g. under the Basel Convention).